wbthomason/packer.nvim/README.md

 **NOTICE:**

 This repository is currently unmaintained.
-It is recommended to use one of the following plugin managers instead:
+For the time being (as of August, 2023), it is recommended to use one of the following plugin managers instead:

 - [lazy.nvim](https://github.com/folke/lazy.nvim): Most stable and maintained plugin manager for Nvim.
 - [pckr.nvim](https://github.com/lewis6991/pckr.nvim): Spiritual successor of packer.nvim.
 Functional but not as stable as lazy.nvim.